tableau/tableau-postman/README.md

 </br>

+> **About the repository:** This GitHub repository is only used for [issue tracking](https://github.com/tableau/tableau-postman/issues).
+Usage of the collection and environment files as well as contributions or enhancements to said files will take place in Postman, not on this repository.
+Therefore, the canonical versions of the Postman collection and environment files are hosted on the [Salesforce Developers Postman workspace](https://www.postman.com/salesforce-developers/workspace/salesforce-developers/collection/12721794-67cb9baa-e0da-4986-957e-88d8734647e2).
+These files will be updated on this repository as well.
+>
+>  For more information, see the _[How to Use the Collection](README.md#how-to-use-the-collection)_ section.

 > **About the Tableau REST API:** The Tableau REST API enables you to perform many of the actions available through the Tableau UI programmatically in scripts, terminals and applications.
 Resources you might find useful:
 >
 >- For detailed descriptions of each method read the [REST API reference](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm).